ariyan6467/assignment-eight/B12-A08-Hero-Apps/readme.md

 #### App Information

 - Show app image on the left.
-- Display app details such as title, rating, downloads, reviews.

 - Include an `Install button`:
   - When clicked, it becomes disabled and the text changes to `Installed`.
   - Show a Success Toast after App installed